hi-ogawa/talks/2025-10-25/slides.md

 <!--
 While there are certain Vite features Vitest relies on, there are other parts which are independent from Vite.
-The talk will talk about such overall test framework feature implementation.
+The talk covers overall test framework feature implementation.
-Vite and Vitest unique feature is explained as it comes up.
+Vite and Vitest unique features are explained as they come up.

 Compared to others:
 - Jest